COVID and conflict dynamics in the Bangsamoro, Philippines

 The government in the Philippines responded to the growing COVID-19 crisis in early 2020 with a series of lockdowns with varying rules and coverage.
-In the Bangsamoro, the government at various levels enforced the lockdowns through curfews, checkpoints, roving patrols, and quarantine or travel passes.
+In the Bangsamoro, the government at various levels enforced lockdowns through curfews, checkpoints and roving patrols, along with quarantine or travel passes.

 These were similar to the measures used to enforce martial law in Mindanao from May 2017 to December 2019, which succeeded in lowering the number of violent conflict incidents over the three-year period.
 They had the same effect of reducing conflicts in the region in general in 2020.

-However, the data also showed that these measures caused a rise in tensions and ignited cases of violence between enforcers and citizens.
-Extremist violence dropped in the March-May period, coinciding with the strictest lockdowns, but persisted with incidents up by 5% by the end of 2020 from the previous year.
+However, the data also showed that these measures caused a rise in tensions, and ignited cases of violence, between enforcers and citizens.
+Extremist violence dropped in the March to May period, coinciding with the strictest lockdowns, but by the end of 2020 incidents were up by 5% from the previous year.